 Specific restrictions on the use of public resources are in place during the 'purdah' period before elections and referendums.
 The Cabinet Office issues guidance for civil servants on their conduct during this period.Jump to full report >>

-The purdah before referendums is regulated by the Political Parties, Elections and Referendums Act 2000.
-The purdah before general elections is not regulated by statute, but governed by conventions based largely on the Civil Service Code.
+The purdah period before general elections is not regulated by statute, but governed by conventions based largely on the Civil Service Code.

 There is statutory guidance for local authorities about publicity during the period just before local elections.
 The pre-election period is defined as beginning with the publication of notice of the election.
-In 2015 the latest date for the publication of the notice of election was 30 March 2015.
+In 2016 the latest date for the publication of the notice of election was 30 March 2016.
 The Code of Recommended Practice on Local Authority Publicity is issued under section 4 of the Local Government Act 1986.
 The Local Government Association has published Purdah: a short guide to publicity during the pre-election period which gives further information.